 The Supra will go on sale in the first half of 2019, after making its public debut at the Detroit motor show in January.
 Prices are yet to be announced but we’d expect a starting point of around £50,000.

 Love sports cars?
 We’ve rounded up the very best models you can buy right now.
-See our best sports cars for 2019.
+See our best sports cars.

 Once upon a time, the BMW X5 was the German brand’s luxury rival to the likes of the hugely desirable Range Rover.
 But as Land Rover has slowly pushed the Range Rover upmarket to match new Bentley and Rolls-Royce SUVs, the X5 had started looking somewhat common.